smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 In this guide we take you through the steps to get our sample project, Hello Sdl, running and connected to Sdl Core as well as showing up on the generic HMI.

-Make sure that you follow the steps in [Installation](Getting Started With JavaEE/Installation) and [Integration Basics](Getting Started With JavaEE/Integration Basics) sections to create a new JavaEE SDL project before continuing this section.
+Make sure that you follow the steps in [Installation](Getting Started/Installation) and [Integration Basics](Getting Started/Integration Basics) sections to create a new SDL project before continuing this section.

 !!!
 NOTE
 The [Hello Sdl JavaEE](https://github.com/smartdevicelink/sdl_java_suite/tree/master/hello_sdl_java_ee) project includes samples for `SdlService` and `Main` classes that can be copied to your project.